 Laws pertaining to collection companies and agencies

-Collection agencies and companies should follow laws and regulations laid down by the State and Federal governments for protecting consumers from collection practices that are unfair.
+Collection agencies such as cornerstone support and companies should follow laws and regulations laid down by the State and Federal governments for protecting consumers from collection practices that are unfair.
 In case, you are being pursued by any debt collector; you should research legal protection under the laws of the region you reside in.
 Find out the ways via which you should file a complaint.
 Remember, if you are not aware of the laws of the place where you reside, they cause a lot of damage to your credit report, and they have the right to pursue you for payments of the debts under the law.
 Being aware of your legal rights will help you to understand the situation and pursue the right course of action.

 Make sure that you ask the debt collection agency to specify the precise amount of debt you owe and later contact the medical provider to verify that amount.
 There are complaints by people that most of the debts collection agencies pursue them for are not owed by them.
 Note that even medical bills have a shelf life and if a debt is over seven years old, it comes under a statute of limitation and will no longer affect your credit report.
 This is why experts suggest you should take care of your most recent medical bills as they stay on the credit report for the longest period.